meteor/galaxy-docs/content/deploy-guide.md

 <h2 id="mongo-configure">Configure your MongoDB database</h2>

 If your Meteor application has a package that requires Mongo, then you'll need a Mongo database configured for your application.
-If you want to use a hosted database provider, we recommend that you provision it from one of these providers: [mLab](https://www.mlab.com) and [compose](https://www.compose.io).
+If you want to use a hosted database provider, we recommend that you provision it from one of these providers: [mLab](https://www.mlab.com), [compose](https://www.compose.io) or [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 For optimum performance, we recommend that you setup a database in the same AWS region as your app deployment.

 <h3 id="">Configure a free Sandbox MongoDB database</h3>

 mLab offers a free sandbox MongoDB database.
 The sandbox is a single node database that is good for non-production workloads.

 This sub-section will walk through creating a new sandbox database.

 Create an account on mLab.
 Within your mLab account, go to https://mlab.com/create and select the Sandbox option in the Single-node plan.

 <img>
 <img src="images/mlab-create-account.png" style="">